 Recent research presented by Vörösmarty et al. (2010) describes the calculation of an 'Adjusted Human Water Security Threat' (HWS) indicator.
-The indicator is a function of the cumulative impacts of 23 biophysical and chemical drivers simulated globally across 46,517 grid cells representing 99.2 million km2.
+The indicator is a function of the cumulative impacts of 23 biophysical and chemical drivers simulated globally across 46,517 arid cells representing 99.2 million km2.
 With a digital terrain model at its base, the calculations in each of the grid boxes of this model take account of the multiple pressures on the environment, and the way these combine with each other, as water flows in river basins.
 The level of investment in water infrastructure is also considered.
 This infrastructure measure (the investment benefits factor) is based on actual existing built infrastructure, rather than on the financial value of investments made in the water sector, which is a very unreliable and incomplete dataset.
 The analysis described by Vörösmarty et al. (2010) represents the current state-of-the-art in applied policy-focussed water resource assessment.
 In this measure of water security, the method reveals those areas where this is lacking, which is a representation of human water stress.
 One drawback of this method is that no analysis is provided in places where there is 'no appreciable flow', where rivers do not flow, or only do so for such short periods that they cannot be reliably measured.
 This method also does not address places where water supplies depend wholly on groundwater or desalination, being piped in, or based on wastewater reuse.
 It is based on what is known from all verified peer reviewed sources about surface water resources as generated by natural ecosystem processes and modified by river and other hydraulic infrastructure (Vörösmarty et al., 2010).

-Here, HWS is mapped for Italy using the methodology of Vörösmarty et al. (2010).
+Here, the present day HWS is mapped for Spain.
 The model applied operates at 50km resolution, so, larger countries appear to have smoother coverage than smaller countries, but all are mapped and calculated on the same scale, with the same data and model, and thus comparisons between places are legitimate.
 It is important to note that this analysis is a comparative one, where each place is assessed relative to the rest of the globe.
 In this way, this presents a realistic comparison of conditions across the globe.
 As a result of this, however, some places may seem to be less stressed than may be originally considered.
-One example is Australia, which is noted for its droughts and long dry spells, and while there are some densely populated cities in that country where water stress is a real issue, for most of the country, relative to the rest of the world, the measure suggests water stress (as measured by HWS defined by Vörösmarty et al. (2010)), is not a serious problem.